tnoetzel/mostly-static-boilerplate/readme.md

 Alternatively, you can download the repo and copy it manually.
 If you download the repo, you may need to manually create the `.babelrc` and `.gitignore` files (see "Setup" below).

+Finally, make sure Node and npm are installed on your system, then run `npm install` in the project folder.

 ## Basic Usage

-Make sure Node and npm are installed on your system, then run `npm install`.

 You can run a simple local server and automatically compile `less` by running: `npm start`.